SteveJM/Bash-Intro/Exercise1.md

     >   Type: 'cd newdir'
     >   Type: 'pwd'

     Note that you removed the directory you created in section 2.
-The attept to change directory failed, after which you are still in the 'BashIntroExercises' directory.
+The attempt to change directory failed, after which you are still in the 'BashIntroExercises' directory.

 5. We can also specify an absolute directory location.